 Florence, or Firenze as it is locally known, is one of the most beautiful cities to visit in Europe.
 This is the capital city of the Tuscany region in Italy, and it is one of the most historic and cultural places in the world!

 Any traveler will fall in love with this ancient city straight away!
-Our ultimate Florence itinerary will help guide your stay in Italy’s gorgeous capital city.
-We know it will guide you on an amazing trip!
+This ultimate Florence itinerary will help guide your stay in Italy’s gorgeous capital city.
+I know it will guide you on an amazing trip!

 The moment you arrive in Florence, life slows down and you seem to be taken back in time.
 The cobblestone streets are lined with charming medieval buildings that hold an olden-day ambiance.
 The city is loaded with important historical and cultural sites, iconic renaissance architecture, incredible food, wine, and a one-of-a-kind Tuscan appeal!